arturavramets/rsschool-cv/cv.md

 #### **GitHub:** [arturavramets](https://github.com/arturavramets)
 ***
 ## About me:
 * I'm starting my way as a front-end developer at RSSchool.
+During the training I plan to get the maximum practical experience and knowledge.
 ## Skills
 1. **HTML**
 2. **CSS**